iltommi/qdb-documentation/source/api/c.rst

 .. warning::
     Experimental feature

 Double-ended queues (deques) are distributed containers that support concurrent insertion and removal at the beginning and the end.
-Random access to any element within the queue is also supported.
+Random access to any element within the deque is also supported.

+The flexibility of the deque API enables you to implement at-most-once and at-least-once semantics.

 There is no limit to the number of entries in a deque, no limit to the size of the entries within the deque.